armory-io/arm/README.md

     }
   ]
 }
+INFO[2020-05-08 15:49:29] Final dinghyfile is a valid JSON Object.
 ```

-If final json file is valid you can see the message `Validation passed`, this means that the final JSON object is valid.
+If final json file is valid you can see the message `Final dinghyfile is a valid JSON Object.`, this means that the final JSON object is valid.